hackclub/camp/cohort_4/playbook/workshops/maestro/README.md

 Our objective of this tutorial is to learn
 - the fundamentals of the programming language javascript
 - the fundamentals of programing in general
-- and how to send text messages and make phone calls with Maestro
+- and how to send text messages and make phone calls with Maestro using javascript.

 ## Sections